sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## SOME CONCEPTS CLARIFICATIONS:

+**Safety** is build-in in the system as first step, when it is designed... a system that aims to achieve safety through building outer layers, is not a good design.

+**Safety** involves the **whole lifecycle of the system**: not only maintenace must be observed as defined, or redefined in case or need.
+Methods to evaluate, record, and log normal work of the system, and of course failures of the system must be present for study and evaluation.
+An in event of unsafety is detected even recalls must be done.

 **Safety** is the concept related to freedom from accidents and material/propierties/equipment damage and looses from the given system.

 **Safety** is NOT **Reliability**!!
 Reliability is the correctness of a system performing it's intended duty/function during a consecutive period.